DS Smith warns of rise in packaging prices due to COVID-19 as online shopping booms

-United KingdomDS Smith warns of rise in packaging prices due to COVID-19 as online shopping booms

-Britain's DS Smith (SMDS.L) warned on Thursday of higher packaging prices as an online shopping boom during the pandemic has led to a surge in demand for boxes, coupled with a shortage of raw materials and higher paper prices.
+(Reuters) -Britain’s DS Smith warned on Thursday of higher packaging prices as an online shopping boom during the pandemic has led to a surge in demand for boxes, coupled with a shortage of raw materials and higher paper prices.

-DS Smith, which supplies packaging products to companies including Amazon (AMZN.O), Nestle (NESN.S) and Unilever (ULVR.L), said it plans to invest in new box plants in Italy and Poland, and expand capacity in Germany.
+DS Smith, which supplies packaging products to companies including Amazon, Nestle and Unilever, said it plans to invest in new box plants in Italy and Poland, and expand capacity in Germany.

 The COVID-19 crisis has accelerated growth in e-commerce and demand for sustainable products, as consumers stuck at home turn to the internet for shopping.